- The Crypto Fire

 Emotional Cycles in Markets

-Crypto markets follow emotional cycles influenced by euphoria and fear:
+Crypto market sentiment follows emotional cycles influenced by euphoria and fear:

 Early Stage (Optimism): Prices start rising as informed investors identify opportunities.
 Momentum builds gradually.